What can our skin and brain cells tell us about Parkinson's?

 Practical information

-The talk is taking place 28/5 18:30 – 20:00 in Victor Haderup Auditorium, Blegdamsvej 3B, Copenhagen 2200 N.
+The talk took place 28/5 18:30 – 20:00 in Victor Haderup Auditorium, Blegdamsvej 3B, Copenhagen 2200 N.

 "What can our skin and brain cells tell us about Parkinson's?"